-You will be the Commissioner for Justice, Consumers and Gender Equality.
-You will, in particular, contribute to projects steered and coordinated by the first Vice-President, in charge of Better Regulation, Inter-Institutional Relations, the Rule of Law and the Charter of Fundamental Rights, as well as the Vice-

-President for Jobs, Growth, Investment and Competitiveness and the Vice-President for the Euro and Social Dialogue.
-For other initiatives requiring a decision from the Commission, you will, as a rule, liaise closely with the first Vice-President, in charge of Better Regulation, Inter-Institutional Relations, the Rule of Law and the Charter of Fundamental Rights.
+You will be the Commissioner for the Security Union.
+You will, in particular, contribute to projects steered and coordinated by the First Vice-President, in charge of Better Regulation, Interinstitutional Relations, the Rule of Law and the Charter of Fundamental Rights.
+For initiatives requiring a decision from the Commission, you will, as a rule, liaise closely with the First Vice-President, in charge of Better Regulation, Interinstitutional Relations, the Rule of Law and the Charter of Fundamental Rights.